 Graduates of non-standard or unaccredited high schools, or students homeschooled through a program not recognized in the issuing state, may demonstrate their ability to perform college-level academic work and meet ACHS’s minimum admissions standards through the SAT or ACT exam.

 Students qualifying for admission under this pathway must satisfy one of the following requirements for admission that demonstrates the applicant’s preparation to perform college-level work:1

-- Minimum score of 23 on the ACT (writing scores are required by ACHS)
+- Receive a composite score of 23 on the ACT

-Students not meeting the prescribed minimum score requirements will require special permission from the ACHS Admissions Committee for admission based on review of the student’s complete application materials including the ACHS Intake Assessment and Wonderlic assessment results.
+Students not meeting the prescribed minimum score requirements will require special permission from the ACHS Admissions Committee for admission based on review of the student’s complete application materials including the ACHS Intake Assessment.
 The Admissions Committee may also request a personal statement from the student.

 Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.